API Integration

 This subsection demonstrates how to build an associative array with event details.
 The code snippet is written in Python programming language.

-The full code examples of API requests for sending event data in different programmer languages (including Python) are presented in the Code Examples subsection.
+The full code examples of API requests for sending event data in different programmer languages (including Python) are presented in the Send Event subsection.

 1data = {